iAbhishek91/learn-terraform/docs/q&a.md

 ## How to lock the version of modules you are using

 Terraform do not have a default way to lock the version modules.
-Hence use "version constraints". **Version Constraints** allow you to specify a rance of acceptable versions of something.
+Hence use "version constraints". **Version Constraints** allow you to specify a range of acceptable versions of something.

 Version constraints expects a specially formatted(string literal containing one or more condition) string known as a version constraint.